haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

 for an RFC compliant CSV format, I needed an operation that can take a bit-string and collect all the odd bits into one bit-string and all the even-bits into another.

-The example I gave is reproduce here:
+The example I gave is reproduced here:

 ```text
 text:     aaa,bbb,ccc␍␊"a""aa","b␍␊bb","c,cc"